 Remote Sensing Basics

 Remote sensing is the observation and measurement of objects from a distance, i.e. instruments or recorders are not in direct contact with objects under investigation.
 Remote sensing depends upon measuring some kind of energy that is emitted, transmitted, or reflected from an object in order to determine certain physical properties of the object.
 Electromagnetic, acoustic, and seismic energy may be utilized for different kinds of remote sensing.

 Taken from USGS EROS Center.

 We are concerned primarily with electromagnetic energy emitted or reflected from the Earth's surface and detected at some altitude above the ground.
 The electromagnetic spectrum is, thus, the starting point for understanding remote sensing.
 Passive remote sensing is based on detecting available (background) electromagnetic energy from natural sources.
 Most methods, such as aerial photography and multispectral scanning, are passive in nature.
-Active remote sensing, in contrast, depends on an artificial "light" source, such as radar microwaves, to illuminate the scene.
+Active remote sensing, in contrast, depends on an artificial "light" source, such as radar (microwaves) or lidar (laser), to illuminate the scene.